 Cannabis consists of THC compound that targets CB1 receptor in the brain.
 The brain cells are directly linked to cancer cell structures in the rest of the body.
 Ongoing research is all based on the specific impact of the THC compound on the CB1 receptor cells in the brain.
 Whether it inhibits or alters the cell function is left open for debate until science clears the mist.

 If cannabis is portrayed to be of negative influence to human behavior, religious organizations will appear more on press conferences to front their ideas against the drug.
 Nevertheless, how it influences behavior should not be the question here, according to scientists.
-Whether it treats diseases or not is the question on the table.
-In fact, scientists argue that every medicine has its side effects; if cannabis treats cancer, its effect on human mind and behavior can be controlled.
-Meanwhile the question on whether cannabis is a cure for cancer remains in public domains waiting for a scientific verdict.
+Whether it deals with diseases or not is the question on the table.
+In fact, scientists argue that every medicine has its side effects; if cannabis deals with cancer, its effect on human mind and behavior can be controlled.
+Meanwhile the question on whether cannabis is a way to cure cancer remains in public domains waiting for a scientific verdict.

 This article was written by an independent and third-party author specialising in CBD, hemp and cannabis research.
 Any opinion, advice or recommendation expressed in the article does not reflect the opinion of Formula Swiss AG or any of our employees.
 We do not make any claims about any of our products and refer to our disclaimer for more information.